We tend to admit 35-40% of the transfer applicants who apply to start at UVA in the fall.

 The intermediate level is typically equal to four semesters or the 202 level

-If you have an interest in business and you are currently in your first year of college, you would apply to the College of Arts and Sciences as Pre-Commerce.
-If you are currently in your second year of college, you would apply to the McIntire School of Commerce.
+If you have an interest in business or public policy and leadership and you are currently in your first year of college, you would apply to the College of Arts and Sciences as Pre-Commerce or Pre-Batten.
+If you are currently in your second year of college, you would apply to the McIntire School of Commerce or the Batten School of Leadership and Public Policy.

 The most competitive applicants have completed all of the Commerce required courses prior to enrolling in August.
 A few students are admitted and then take the final course or two over the summer prior to the start of classes in August.